bdelucia/bdelucia/README.md

 I have recently graduated with a B.S. in Computer Science (Software Engineering) from Arizona State University.
 Some things I'm doing:

 - :seedling: Learning Full Stack development independently via The Odin Project.

-- :zap: In my free time, I ride my electric unicycle, the Leaperkim Veteran Sherman
+- :zap: In my free time, I like riding my electric unicycle or gaming
-- 📡 Working at OneCall as an IT Intern (Summer 2025)
 - 👀 Looking for full-time employment

 <br>